Tarunkumarmistry11/User-Dashboard/README.md

 Clone the Repository:

-bash
-Copy code
 git clone <your-repository-link>
 cd <your-repository-folder>
 Install Dependencies:

-Run the following command to install the required dependencies for the frontend (React):

-bash
-Copy code
 npm install
 Start the Application:

-After the dependencies are installed, start the app using the following command:

-bash
-Copy code
 npm start
-The app will be available at http://localhost:3000.
+Open your web browser and navigate to http://localhost:3000 to view the application.

+Run the following command to install the required dependencies for the frontend (React):

-3. Deployed Link
+4. Deployed Link
 The application is deployed on Vercel.
 You can access the live version here: https://dashboard-rust-seven.vercel.app/

-4. Challenges Faced
+5. Challenges Faced
 Top 3 Technical Challenges:
 Pagination with MUI: